viritin/viritin/README.md

  * A lightweight replacement for BeanItemContainer that uses apache commons-beanutils for introspection.
 The performance (both memory and CPU) is also superior to the core Vaadin counterpart.
  * Note, that beans are kept in orinal list that developer used to pass beans.
 Wrap in e.g. ArrayList if you wish to keep original List unmodified.
 * AbstractForm
  * An abstract super class for simple entity editor.
 Provides save/cancel buttons and interfaces for hooking into them.
 Does binding with naming convention using BeanBinder when setEntity(T) is called.
 It is suggested to use the "setEagerValidation(true)" mode as it will make your forms much more UX friendly by default.
 This makes fields validating while you edit the form, instead of postponing it until the save click.
+Since 1.22 this is the default, but can be disabled if eager validation is for some reason not wanted.
 * DisclosurePanel is a simple panel whose content is hidden by default.
 Easy method to hide fields that are most often irrelevant for the end user.

 ## Online demo/usage examples

 Online demo for this add-on hopefully makes no sense.
-Otherwise this add-on has lost its focus.
-There are though many demo apps that contain good usage examples.
+But there are though many demo apps that contain helpful usage examples.
 Some of them listed here:

- * Add-ons test sources, both [integration tests](https://github.com/mstahv/viriting/blob/master/src/test/java/org/vaadin/viritin/it/EditPerson.java) and [unit tests](https://github.com/mstahv/maddon/tree/master/src/test/java/org/vaadin/viritin) contains some usage examples.
+ * Add-ons own test sources, both [integration tests](https://github.com/mstahv/viriting/blob/master/src/test/java/org/vaadin/viritin/it/EditPerson.java) and [unit tests](https://github.com/mstahv/maddon/tree/master/src/test/java/org/vaadin/viritin) contains some usage examples.
  * [Vaadin Java EE application example](https://hub.jazz.net/project/vaadin/vaadin-jpa-app/overview)
  * [Spring Data + Vaadin UI example](https://github.com/mstahv/spring-data-vaadin-crud)
  * Another [Java EE app example](https://github.com/mstahv/vaadin-java-ee-essentials-example/tree/viewmenujpa) - contains JPA usage examples for ManyToMany (MultiSelectTable) and ElementCollection (InlineEditableCollection).